codebase-berkeley/code-door/README.md

 ## Contributing

 There is a lot to fix!
-If you would like to contribute, please work using feature branches forked from `staging`.
+If you would like to contribute, please work using feature branches forked from `master`.
 Suggested workflow:

 1. Fork a branch from `master`.